caro46/Tetraploid_project/correction_pacbio.md

 Sooooo I might stay on queue forever...probably need to speak about that we BE.

 OK so I tried on a subset for a shorter time and ended with an error so I killed all the LOrDEC jobs and tried again on subset using `-a 100000`.
+Started running this morning (22/01 - was on queue for ~4days).
+Seem to run fine.
+Will see where the the job ends to better estimate the ressources needed.